 So how do the flu and coronavirus compare?
 Initially, the flu appeared to be the more menacing concern.
 The death rate from influenza is generally just a fraction of 1%.

 During a March 11 hearing of the House Oversight and Reform Committee on coronavirus preparedness, Anthony Fauci, MD, director of the National Institute of Allergy and Infectious Disease, put it plainly: "The seasonal flu that we deal with every year has a mortality of 0.1%,” he told the congressional panel, whereas coronavirus is "10 times more lethal than the seasonal flu," per STAT news.

-As if the current situation weren't dire enough, Dr. Fauci, a member of the White House Coronavirus Task Force, cautioned on March 25 that coronavirus could become a cyclical event, much like the flu.
-He said that the U.S. needs to be prepared for the inevitability of a second cycle beginning in the fall of 2020.
+As if the current situation weren't dire enough, Dr. Fauci, a member of the White House Coronavirus Task Force, also cautioned that coronavirus could become a cyclical event, much like the flu.
+Yet, as the US potentially faces a second cycle, COVID-19 cases remain stubbornly high in many states.